 When it comes to workplace noise levels, how loud is too loud?
 Ear-damaging workplace noise is a widespread problem that impacts employees in many lines of work.
-According to the Occupational Safety and Health Organization (OSHA), at least 22 million workers are exposed to potentially damaging noise every year.
+According to the Occupational Safety and Health Organization (OSHA), millions of workers are exposed to potentially damaging noise every year.
 While noise-induced hearing loss (NIHL) is 100% preventable, many employers don’t take the right precautions to keep their employees safe.

 OSHA Exposure Limit

 Exposure to loud noise kills the nerve endings in your outer ear.
 Continuous exposure results in extensive nerve damage, resulting in permanent hearing loss.
-High noise levels are unavoidable in some workplace settings, including manufacturing and high-pressure applications, but hearing damage is avoidable with proper ear protection.
+High noise levels are unavoidable in some workplace settings, including manufacturing facilities, but hearing damage is avoidable with proper ear protection.

-In 1981, OSHA created regulations to protect employees from noise related workplace injuries.
-These regulations required employers to create a Hearing Conservation Program for circumstances in which employees are exposed to a time-weighted average noise level of 85 decibels (dBa) or higher throughout an eight-hour workday.
+Global OSHA regulations aiming to protect employees from noise related workplace injuries have established permissible exposure noise level of 85 decibels (dBA) or less throughout an eight-hour workday.